shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step2.md

-The first step in processing the `service:flog` logs is to add a <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#grok-parser" target="_blank">Grok Parser</a> to pipeline to extract log attributes.
+The first step in processing the `service:flog` logs is to add a <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#grok-parser" target="_blank">Grok Parser</a> to the pipeline to extract log attributes.
 Remember when you viewed the log details, you noted that the logs have a similar structure.
 Let's breakdown the structure of the logs and write a parsing rule for it.

 An example log is `53.166.47.138 - nienow5151 [11/Nov/2020:22:53:40 +0000] "PUT /implement HTTP/1.1" 100 30792 "http://www.productnetworks.org/transition/integrate/cross-platform" "Mozilla/5.0 (iPhone; CPU iPhone OS 8_3_2 like Mac OS X; en-US)"`.